 As an organization, PubWest acknowledges that we have not done enough to grapple with our own inaction and silence, which help to keep the current oppressive systems of power in place.
 We recognize the dire need to diversify our own industry, and to that end, we commit now to the following actions:

-Launching this fall, the creation of a fund to which member publishers, publishing-related companies, and others can donate money or other resources to support paid internships for BIPOC at small, independent publishers.
+The creation of a fund to which member publishers, publishing-related companies, and others can donate money or other resources to support paid internships for BIPOC at small, independent publishers.

 Diversifying our board and board committee membership beginning with the next available seats, and never again presenting a slate of candidates that would result in an all-white Board of Directors